 While this hairstyle is typically renowned for its big, voluminous aesthetic, there are tons of variations that explore the gamut, from teeny weeny short afro looks to even dyed versions.
 If you’re still on the fence about going natural and growing out your hair, we’ve got a collection right on below that might just change your mind and inspire your new look.

-After you find the perfect afro style for you, you’ll need to style it, right?
+Next, find the perfect afro style for you.
+After that, you’ll need to style it!
 In this feature, you’ll find several afro ideas that we’re loving right now, plus some of our go-to natural hair styling tips.
 Read on:

 1. Full Afro

 We love the look of this full texture afro hairstyle.
-We always say the more volume the better!
+Therefore, we always say, the more volume the better!
 A round, halo cut, like this one, is so flattering on every face shape.
-Plus, no matter how kinky curly your hair is, this cut will show it off in all it’s glory.
+Plus, no matter how kinky curly your hair is, this cut will show it off in all its glory.
 Just be sure to keep your ‘fro moisturized so you can get lots of shine.
-Coconut oil is a great way to moisturize and add shine to your hair.
+Coconut oil is a great way to help maintain moisturize and add shine to your hair.

 We know that a free-flowing afro can sometimes be high-maintenance.
 That doesn’t mean you need to wear a totally different style though: A quick fix to style your hair while getting it out of your face is a mini ponytail.
 We also love the look of super curly space buns, for something a little different.

 Having natural hair is no reason to skip out on the hair color of your dreams.
 If you’re planning on a big color change, make sure you see a salon professional.
 Ed’s note: If the color you want needs to include a bleaching process, keep in mind that it’s possible for the bleach to alter your curl structure: Bleach opens the outer layer of your hair and can cause damaged frizzy hair.
 Keep damage at bay by using natural hair oils.